crpietschmann/portfolio/_imports/_posts/2009-07-21-jhtmlarea-the-all-new-html-wysiwyg-editor-for-jquery.markdown

             // The function to execute when the button is clicked
             action: function(btn) {
                 // 'this' = jHtmlArea object
-                // 'btn' = jQuery object that represents the &lt;A&gt; "anchor" tag for the Toolbar Button
+                // 'btn' = jQuery object that represents the <A> "anchor" tag for the Toolbar Button

                 alert('SAVE!\n\n' + this.toHtmlString());